What is AK?

 - The presence of multiple AKs is an indicator that, in this area of the skin, not only are there multiple visible precancerous lesions, but it is also likely that there are multiple subclinical (eg: non-visible, non-palpable) AK lesions present as well.
 This area of sun damage is called “field cancerisation”.4,6,7

-AK lesions can regress spontaneously or stay at an early stage, but some of them can evolve into skin cancer in the form of invasive SCC.
+AK lesions can persist at an early stage, or even regress and spontaneously clear without treatment.
+However some of them can evolve into skin cancer in the form of invasive SCC.
 The biggest concern with SCC is that it can metastasise.
 Metastatic SCC accounts for about 20% of skin cancer deaths.
 1,5

 Why Treat AK?